Grillmast/react-portfolio/README.md

 # React Portfolio

-A portfolio, made using React.
+A simple single-page portfolio, made using React.

 ## Screenshots